 San Sebastián (Donostia in Euskera) is a sophisticated city arched around one of the finest urban beaches in the world, La Concha (The Shell), so named for its resemblance to the shape of a scallop shell, with Ondarreta and Zurriola beaches at the southwestern and northeastern ends.
 The promontories of Monte Urgull and Monte Igueldo serve as bookends for La Concha, while Zurriola has Monte Ulía rising over its far end.
 The best way to see San Sebastián is to walk around: promenades and pathways lead up the hills that surround the city.
 The first records of San Sebastián date to the 11th century.
 A backwater for centuries, the city had the good fortune in 1845 to attract Queen Isabella II, who was seeking relief from a skin ailment in the icy Atlantic waters.
 Isabella was followed by much of the aristocracy of the time, and San Sebastián became a favored summer retreat for Madrid's well-to-do.

-San Sebastián is divided by the Urumea River, which is crossed by three bridges inspired by late-19th-century French architecture.
-At the mouth of the Urumea, the incoming surf smashes the rocks with such force that white foam erupts, and the noise is wild and Wagnerian.
-The city is laid out with wide streets on a grid pattern, thanks mainly to the 12 different times it has been all but destroyed by fire.
+The city is bisected by the Urumea River, which is crossed by three bridges inspired by late-19th-century French architecture.
+At the mouth of the Urumea, the incoming surf smashes the rocks with such force that white foam erupts, and the sound is wild and Wagnerian.
+The city is laid out with wide streets on a grid pattern, thanks mainly to the dozen times it has been all but destroyed by fire.
 The last conflagration came after the French were expelled in 1813; English and Portuguese forces occupied the city, abused the population, and torched the place.
 Today, San Sebastián is a seaside resort on par with Nice and Monte Carlo.
 It becomes one of Spain's most expensive cities in the summer, when French vacationers descend in droves.
 It is also, like Bilbao, a center of Basque nationalism.